lolepezy/rpki-prover/README.md

 Normally it prints quite a lot of logs about what it's doing to the stdout.
 After it prints "Validated all TAs, took ..." (it should take 2-4 minutes depending on how fast the CPU and network are) VRPs can be fetched by executing `curl -s http://localhost:9999/api/vrps.csv` (or `curl -s http://localhost:9999/api/vrps.json`).

-Main page http://localhost:9999 is the UI that reports some metrics about trust anchorts, repositories and the list of errors.
+Main page http://localhost:9999 is the UI that reports some metrics about trust anchorts, repositories and the list of errors and warnings.

 ## Use Docker image